Washington DC Federal Drug Possession Attorney

 Individuals caught with any of these Scheduled drugs on their person or otherwise in their possession may face either state or federal drug possession charges, or both.

 There are several strategies skilled criminal defense attorneys might use when defending an individual against federal charges.
 Defense strategies will vary depending on the circumstances and details of the case.
 However, some defenses tactics which your attorney might use include:

 If you or someone you know is facing federal drug possession charges, the penalties for conviction are strict.
 Federal drug convictions do not have parole, and most people convicted at the federal level serve their full prison sentence.
 To avoid these serious consequences, it is crucial to find a skilled criminal defense attorney with experience practicing law in the federal court.
-Dennis E. Boyle, Attorney at Law has defended over 200 federal jury cases and has the knowledge and expertise necessary to handle your case.
+Boyle and Jasari has defended over 200 federal jury cases and has the knowledge and expertise necessary to handle your case.

 Contact Boyle and Jasari Today